Canadian Blood Services National Public Cord Blood Bank

 Where and when can I donate my baby's cord blood?

-Canadian Blood Services' National Public Cord Blood Bank will consist of five (5) collection sites in four (4) cities:
+Canadian Blood Services' National Public Cord Blood Bank has 4 collection sites in 3 cities:

-1. As of September 30, 2013, collections for transplant began in Ottawa, Ontario at The Ottawa Hospitals' General campus and Civic campus.
+1. Ottawa, Ontario, at The Ottawa Hospitals' General campus and Civic campus.

 2. Brampton, Ontario, in the Greater Toronto Area (GTA), at the William Osler Health System Brampton Civic Hospital